subashshrestha063/cookie-order-automation-system/README.md

 **Subash Shrestha**
 Automation & Workflow Design (Make)

-⭐ If you find this project interesting, feel free to explore the scenarios and documentation.
+⭐ If you find this project interesting, feel free to explore the [scenarios](scenarios/).